Methodology

 Why personal baseline matters

-Two different people can have very different “normal” HRV, resting heart rate, and responses to the same amount of sleep.
-That is why Arry tries to interpret your signals against your own range and how it changes over time, rather than against a single idealized standard.
+Two people can have very different usual HRV, resting heart rate, and responses to the same amount of sleep.
+Arry compares readings with your range, not an abstract norm.

 What to keep in mind